minicaptain/connection_pool/README.md

 # multi_connection_pool
-this project finished a multi connection pool for thrift , which can rebalance and keep alive you can initial the multi pool from server urls list just like this:
+this project finished a multi connection pool for thrift,http or other protocals , which can rebalance and keep alive you can initial the multi pool from server urls list just like this:

 go get "github.com/minicaptain/multi_connection_pool/util"

 then import the package:

+import "github.com/minicaptain/multi_connection_pool/util"

 /****************************************************************/